 A definitive new book on the geography of Manitoba edited

 BU prof Christoph Stadel, who now resides in Austria) was released

 Geography of Manitoba, its Land and its People" is the first comprehensive

 update of Manitoba Geography in more than 25 years and is current to within

 3 months of its release date.

-about 6 years to assemble, is aimed at 2nd year university students, or
+which took about 6 years to assemble, is aimed at 2nd year university students,

 without trying to be too ultra-technical," Welsted said.
 "You can pick